 “You’d better put this one back, son.
-Find one for ten cents.”
+Find one for 10 cents.”

 I had sensed something more substantial about the feel of this comic book than the others ones on the stand.
 “Look, Dad.
 This one is extra-thick, see?
 I can read it for a long time.”

-“The ones I got for your brothers just cost a dime.
-They’ll be jealous if I spend more on you.”
+“The ones I got for your brothers cost a dime.
+They won’t like it if I spend more on you.”

 He sighs.
 I feel rather than see him share a smile with the clerk.
 He tosses down the larger coin.
 “Okay … but don’t tell your brothers.”

 I struggle to contain my excitement.
 Up until now I was looking forward only to a train trip.
 Now I would have the extra bonus of an excursion into the Superman mythos.
-I join my family on the wooden pews where they are already settled.
+I join my family on the wooden pews.
 The bustling milieu around me no longer holds any appeal.

-Superman Annual #1 is the first comic book that I remember picking out for myself.
-The ones I’d seen before hadn’t made any particular impression on me.
+Giant Superman Annual #1 is the first comic book that I remember picking out for myself.
+If I’d seen any before, they hadn’t made any particular impression on me.

 Maybe it’s the four-square-and-solid look of this cover, with the heavily-muscled frame of Superman facing directly forward, bursting a chain by expanding his chest.
-The cover symmetry is further enhanced by rows of five panels on either side of the Man of Steel depicting important supporting characters: Lois Lane, Jimmy Olsen, Jor-el, et al. This is clearly a special comic book.
+The cover symmetry is further enhanced by rows of five panels on either side of the Man of Steel, each depicting an important supporting character: Lois Lane, Jimmy Olsen, Jor-el, et al. This is clearly a special comic book.